-3. Foreign Currency Transactions
+4. Foreign Currency Transactions

-The financial statements of the Company are presented in New Taiwan dollars, which is the Company's functional currency.
+The consolidated financial statements of the Group are presented in New Taiwan dollars, which is the Company's functional currency.
+Each entity in the Group determines its own functional currency and remeasures its financial statements into its functional currency.

-Transactions in foreign currency of an entity in the company are recorded in the functional currency translated using the exchange rate on the day of the transaction.
+Transactions in foreign currency of an entity in the Group are recorded in the functional currency translated using the exchange rate on the day of the transaction.
 At the end of each reporting period, foreign currency monetary items are translated using the closing rate.
 Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was measured.
 Non-monetary items which are measured at historical cost in a foreign currency are translated using the exchange rate at the date of transaction.